ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 *all* in-Lightning HTLCs before itself offerring *any* HTLCs to the local offerrer.

-An acceptor (whether the ultimate acceptor, or a forwarder), once it is time to offer the in-Lightning HTLCs, first calculates the "agreed-upon amount" of the in-Lightning HTLCs, as above.

 Then, it makes a number of payments to the local offerrer.
 Each payment MUST NOT exceed any limit on the maximum HTLC to the local offerrer, such as any `htlc_maximum_msat` sent by the